Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 console.log(car);
 ```

 > `new`?
-The `new` keyword informs alerts the JavaScript interpreter that we want to use the function as a constructor in order to create an object.
+The `new` keyword alerts the JavaScript interpreter that we want to use the function as a constructor in order to create an object.

 **So...**

 1. The instance properties are nouns, describing the object
-1. The constructor is a blueprint used to create multiple
+1. The constructor is a blueprint used to create multiple objects

 ## Methods

-We can also assign methods to the prototype object:
+We can also assign methods to the prototype object, which *act* upon the object:

 ```javascript
 // *** Intro to OOP *** //